A great Business Class seat can make all the difference between a restful and an uncomfortable flight!

-A great Business class seat can make all the difference between a restful and an uncomfortable flight.
-Across the airline’s long-haul and short-haul fleet, there are 6 different types of Qantas Business Class seats.
+Across the airline’s long-haul and short-haul fleets, there are seven different types of Qantas Business Class seats.
 Some are lie-flat seats, while others are recliners.
 Naturally, some Qantas Business seats are better than others.

-Here are all of the Qantas Business Class seats, from best to worst…
+Here are all of the Qantas Business Class seats, ranked from best to worst…

 Qantas Boeing 787-9 Dreamliner Business Seats

-Some travellers say that they find the Dreamliner cabin a little claustrophobic for long flights, compared to the A380 and Boeing 747.
-The Qantas Dreamliner seats may not quite be “mini First class” – as Qantas’ PR machine would like you to think – but they are modern and comfortable.
+Some travellers say that they find the Dreamliner cabin a little claustrophobic for long flights, compared to the A380.
+The Qantas Dreamliner seats may not quite be “mini First class” but they are modern and comfortable.

 Qantas Airbus A330-300 Business Seats

 There are two versions of the Qantas A330-200.
-There are 9 internationally-configured aircraft with the same Business suites as the A330-300.
-There are also 8 short-haul configured aircraft which have Business suites covered in leather, instead of cloth.
-On seat maps, you can tell whether a Qantas A330-200 has the international configuration because the seat 5K does not exist.
-(An extra toilet has been installed there instead.)
+There are 9 internationally-configured aircraft with the same Business Suites as found on the A330-300.
+There are also 8 short-haul configured aircraft which have Business Suites covered in leather, instead of cloth, and wifi available.

 Qantas’ domestic-configured A330-200s are used mostly on shorter international routes (e.g. to New Zealand) and selected domestic flights, especially to/from Perth.
 On both configurations, the best seats for solo travellers are 2A, 2K, 4A or 4K.